 - Your flange size could change over time, especially after giving birth.
-Regularly measure your nipples to see if you need to change sizes or not.
+Regularly measure your nipples to see if you need to change sizes.

-Whether a new mom or a veteran, anyone can need help with pumping.
+Whether a new mom or a veteran, many moms need help with breastfeeding and pumping.
 An Internationally Board Certified Lactation Consultant (IBCLC) will have extensive training in helping with finding the perfect size flange, along with pumping techniques, storage, feedings, troubleshooting and more!